It's your choice of natural beauty, city life or a little of both.

 There’s a lot more to Japan’s international gateway than you might expect.

 Chiba is blessed with an attractive coastline that in the summer sees Tokyoites arriving in droves to enjoy the wide sandy beaches, high-quality surf and laid-back atmosphere on offer.
-July and August is when the beaches and surrounding towns really come alive.
-Bars, restaurants, shops and marine activities become widely available for the weekend urban crowds.
-The most popular beaches are Onjuku, Nakazato and Kujukuri-hama, though there’s plenty of room for exploration along Chiba’s 500-plus kilometer coastline.
+Bars, restaurants, and marine activities become widely available for the weekend urban crowds though there’s plenty of room for exploration along Chiba’s 500-plus kilometer coastline.

-For some great hiking, head to Nokogiriyama or “Saw mountain” which boasts spectacular cliff views overlooking Tokyo Bay.
-A ropeway takes you to the first of several panoramic lookout points, including the ironically photogenic Jigoku Nozoki or “Hell-view”, and there are several trails in and around the Nihon-ji temple and grounds.
+For some great hiking, head to Mount Nokogiri or “Saw mountain” which boasts spectacular cliff views overlooking Tokyo Bay.
+You may even run into a monkey or two.
+Get on a ropeway that’ll take you to the first of several panoramic lookout points, including the ironically photogenic Jigoku Nozoki or “Hell-view”, and there are several trails in and around the Nihon-ji temple and grounds.

 Explore Chiba with some of our recommendations down below!